-Orthodontic treatment is a way of straightening or moving teeth, to improve the appearance of the teeth and how they work.
+Orthodontic Treatment is a way of aligning the teeth in the jaw, to improve the appearance of the teeth and get a good smile.
 It can also help to look after the long-term health of the teeth, gums and jaw joints, by spreading the biting pressure over all the teeth.

 Why should I have orthodontic treatment?

 Many people have crowded or crooked teeth.
 Orthodontic treatment will straighten the teeth or move them into a better position.
 This can not only improve their appearance but also the way the teeth bite together, while also making them easier to clean.

 In some patients, the upper front teeth are placed forwardly which may increase the chances of fracture of these teeth.
 Orthodontic treatment can help to get the teeth in the correct position.
 In others, the way the upper and lower jaws meet can cause teeth to look unsightly and lead to an incorrect bite.
 Orthodontic treatment may be able to correct both.

 When the teeth don’t meet correctly, this can put a strain on the muscles of the jaw, causing jaw and joint problems and in some cases headaches.
 Orthodontist can help by correcting the position and equalizing the biting force evenly and reduce the strain.

 Orthodontic care is not just cosmetic in nature.
 It also can benefit long-term dental health.
 Straight, properly aligned teeth are easier to brush and floss.
 This can help reduce the risk of tooth decay.
 It can also help prevent gingivitis, an inflammation that damages gums.

 At what age should I have orthodontic treatment?

 Orthodontic treatment is generally best carried out in children, but adults can have orthodontic treatment – and more and more are doing.
 Age is less important than having the proper number of teeth.
 In children, it may be necessary to wait for enough teeth to come through before starting treatment.